tu-delft-library/il-master-thesis-guide/book/2a-select-database.md

 Information adapted from "<a href="https://libguides.uvt.nl/humanities/scholar-vs-databases" target=_blank>Google Scholar vs Library Databases</a>" from <a href="https://www.tilburguniversity.edu/" target=_blank>Tilburg University</a> is licensed under <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/" target=_blank>CC-BY-NC-SA 4.0</a>
 ```

+### Subject-specific databases
-**Subject-specific databases** only include research data from specific topics.
+only include research outputs on specific topics.
 For example a database that focuses specifically on Chemistry or Architecture.
 Examples are IEEE for Engineering, PubMed for Medicine and ERIC for education research.
-These databases often include less material than multi-disciplinary databases, but by searching these you might find research highly relevant to your topic not included in the multi-disciplinary databases.
+These databases often include less material than multidisciplinary databases, but by searching these you might find research highly relevant to your topic not included in the multidisciplinary databases.

 Below is an overview of the main differences: